ramoshe/thp10-fullStackApp/README.md

 # FSJS Project 10: Full Stack App with React and a REST API

-## To Do List
-- [x] Figure out why updte course is wrongfully redirecting to Forbidden
-- [x] Add comments
-- [ ] Customize styles, replace logo.svg
-- [x] Run through "How You'll Be Graded"
-- [ ] Use bcrypt for passwords?

 ## How To Use
  - You can view a live version of this project here: https://g.ramoshe.com/thp9-RESTAPI/
  - If you want a local copy of the project:
     1. Download the files: https://github.com/ramoshe/thp9-RESTAPI/archive/refs/heads/main.zip
-    2. In the console, navigate to the `api` folder
+    2. In the terminal, navigate to the `api` folder
     3. Run `npm install` then `npm run seed` and then `npm start`
-    4. In a separate console, navigate to the `client` folder and
+    4. In a separate terminal, navigate to the `client` folder and
     5. Run `npm install` and then `npm start`
     6. In your browser, go to http://localhost:3000/